JOSEPH TEAL (PhD Researcher)

 ABOUT

-Joseph Teal is a PhD researcher at the Huddersfield Business School.
+Dr Joseph Teal is a Lecturer in Decision Science at London South Bank University.
 His research interests include judgement and decision-making, risk preferences and cognition.
-Joseph’s experimental and theoretical research is particularly focused on the influence of variations in decision desirability on decision-making behaviour.
+Joseph’s experimental and theoretical research is particularly focused on the influence of variations in decision desirability and fundamental simple heuristics on decision-making behaviour.

 EDUCATION

-2018 – Present: PhD in Behavioural Sciences, The University of Huddersfield.
+2018 – 2021: PhD in Behavioural Sciences, The University of Huddersfield, Huddersfield Business School, Behavioural Research Centre.

-2018 – 2019: PgCert (postgraduate course in business research methods), The University of Huddersfield, Huddersfield Business School.
+2018 – 2019: Post Graduate Certificate (with Distinction in Research Methods), The University of Huddersfield, Huddersfield Business School.

 INTERNATIONAL & LOCAL CONFERENCE PAPERS

-1) Teal, J., & Kusev, P. (2020).
+8) Teal, J., & Kusev, P. (2020).
 How decision-making monetary desirability influences risk preferences.
-Paper to be presented at the 61st annual meeting of the Psychonomic Society.
+Paper presented at the 61st annual meeting of the Psychonomic Society.
 Virtual Meeting.
 November, 19th - 21st.

 PROFESSIONAL SOCIETY MEMBERSHIPS